 Navios Holdings is a global, vertically integrated seaborne shipping and logistics company focused on the transport and transshipment of drybulk commodities, including iron ore, coal and grain.
-We technically and commercially manage our owned fleet, Navios Acquisitions' fleet and Navios Partners' fleet, and commercially manage our chartered-in fleet.
-Navios Holdings has in-house ship management expertise that allows it to oversee every step of ship management of the owned fleet, Navios Partners' and Navios Acquisitions' fleet including the shipping operations throughout the life of the vessels and the superintendence of maintenance, repairs and drydocking.
+We technically and commercially manage our owned fleet, Navios Acquisitions' fleet, Navios Partners' fleet and Navios Europe's fleet, and commercially manage our chartered-in fleet.
+Navios Holdings has in-house ship management expertise that allows it to oversee every step of ship management including the shipping operations throughout the life of the vessels and the superintendence of maintenance, repairs and drydocking.

-On February 2, 2007, Navios Holdings acquired all of the outstanding share capital of Kleimar.
+On February 2, 2007, Navios Holdings acquired all of the outstanding share capital of Kleimar N.V. ("Kleimar").
 Kleimar is a Belgian maritime transportation company established in 1993.
 Kleimar is the owner and operator of Capesize, Panamax and Handymax vessels used in the transportation of cargoes and has an extensive COA business.